icerpc/icerpc-docs/pages/docs/icerpc-core/icerpc-protocol/mapping-rpcs-to-streams.md

     operation: string,
     fields: dictionary<RequestFieldKey, sequence<uint8>>
 }

-unchecked enum RequestFieldKey : varuint62
-{
-    Context = 0,
-    TraceContext = 1,
-    CompressionFormat = 2,
-    ...
-}
 ```

-The fields are used to transmit out-of-brand information alongside the request. icerpc itself just transmits these
-fields and does not attach any meaning to their values or presence.

 For example, a request for operation "op" at path "/foo" with an empty payload and no field can be encoded as:
 ```